tracstarr/ParadoxAlarmControl/README.md

 Swagger is used to allow manually testing endpoints.
 It can be reached at http://localhost:8876/swagger-ui (or whatever ip/port you setup).

-The Linux build is untested.
-You will need a PhantomJS linux build.
+If running under linux you will need a PhantomJS linux build.